 The global market has been witnessing lot of technological advancements and developments over the past few years.
 The changing buyers’ preferences, stringent environmental regulations, changing weather conditions, increased agricultural trade and improved farming practices are triggering the innovations and research efforts of the industry.

 North America dominates the global herbicide market and has the largest market share in terms of volume and revenue.
 Europe is the second largest market for herbicides.
 North America and Europe are mature markets and are dominated by a few major players.
 To survive intense competition, companies in this region are focused on new product development.

-The global agrochemicals industry experienced robust growth over the last five years but is expected to experience moderate CAGR of 5.4% over next five years (2012-2017) and reach approximately US $262 billion in 2017.
+The global agrochemicals industry experienced robust growth over the last five years but is expected to experience moderate CAGR of 5.4% over next five years (2012-2017.
 New product development and innovation at competitive prices are anticipated to drive the agrochemicals industry.